Brad Weber: International career

 Weber was a member of the New Zealand Under 20 side that won the 2011 IRB Junior World Championship in Italy.
 He largely served as back up to TJ Perenara during the competition.

 Weber made his All Blacks debut against Samoa on 8 July 2015.

-On October 2, 2019, during the 2019 Rugby World Cup in Japan, Weber scored his first international try in a pool match against Canada.
+On 2 October 2019, during the 2019 Rugby World Cup in Japan, Weber scored his first international try in a pool match against Canada.
 He scored a second in the same match.

+Personal life

+Weber is a New Zealander of Ngāti Porou descent and stated in an interview that he wants to be an inspiration to those who are of Māori descent, but who feel they do not look Māori, to seek out their origins (Whakapapa).